kandreyc/unity-csharp-patch/README.md

 ```
 where ``--editor`` - path to the unity editor

-6. Open the Unity Editor with your project and add this lines to the end of your ``.asmdef`` file:
+6. Open the Unity Editor with your project and create a `csc.rsp` file alongside desired `.asmdef` with the following content:
 ```
-  "unityCSharpPatch": {
-    "langVersion": "12",
-    "nullable": "enable"
-  }
+-langVersion:12
+-nullable:enable
 ```
 where: